 - 1/2 to 1 teaspoon grated orange peel

 - 1 teaspoon ground cinnamon

 - 1 cup confectioners' sugar

 - 1/2 teaspoon vanilla extract

 - 1 to 2 tablespoons milk

 - In a large bowl, cream butter and sugar until light and fluffy.
-Add egg, molasses, water and orange peel; mix well.
-Combine flour, baking soda, cinnamon, ginger and nutmeg; gradually add to creamed mixture, beating well after each addition.
+Add the egg, molasses, water and orange peel; mix well.
+Combine the flour, baking soda, cinnamon, ginger and nutmeg; gradually add to creamed mixture, beating well after each addition.
 Cover and chill at least 2 hours.